terais-eu/terais-eu/content/post/23-10-26-ern/index.md

 ---
-title: "TERAIS at the European Researchers’ Night in Bratislava 2023"
+title: "TERAIS at the 2023 European Researchers’ Night in Bratislava"
 date: 2023-10-26

 # Set to true to display this item on the home page